||edHelper's suggested reading level:

 By Jennifer Kenny

 1 Numerous skin conditions abound.
-People suffer from rashes, discolorations, bug bites, acne, and so on.
+People suffer from rashes, discolorations, bug bites, and so on.
 Children are not immune to these things.
-For example, children often get one commonly occurring condition called impetigo.
+For example, children often get one commonly occurring skin condition called impetigo.

 2 Impetigo can appear on any person, young or old.
 However, it is a skin infection that mainly affects infants and children.
 In fact, it is one of the most common skin infections among children.
 It is very, very contagious, although it is rarely serious.